Story and photos by Timothy Scott

 The long stretch of sand and sea between Cancun and Tulum was once a rugged coast with thick vegetation and deserted beaches.
 After the concrete trucks got moving a few decades ago though, it became an expanding vacation factory filled with hundreds of similar resort hotels.
 When the lodging options started going more upscale though, so did the real estate developments.
 The past few years have witnessed a surge of luxury condo and villa projects—as well as many that are “luxury” in name only.

-There’s no confusion about ambition at the Banyan Tree Residences Mayakoba.
+There’s no confusion about ambition at the Mayakoba Residences.
 These villas have thrown out a challenge that very few others in the Riviera Maya can hope to meet anytime soon.
 They have created a collection of spectacular vacation homes that come with some of the best personal service in this hemisphere and what is in most respects the best spa in the Yucatan.

-The Banyan Tree Mayakoba opened as a hotel in mid-2009, in a climate of a bursting real estate bubble in North America, Swine Flu, and bad press from Mexico’s drug cartels operating in the U.S. border zones.
+The Mayakoba Residences opened as a hotel in mid-2009, in a climate of a bursting real estate bubble in North America, Swine Flu, and bad press from Mexico’s drug cartels operating in the U.S. border zones.
 The residences here have gotten plenty of attention, however, as the hotel wowed everyone who came to visit—including the president of Mexico himself.
-This is Banyan Tree’s first entry into the Americas and they didn’t hold back.
+Then known as Banyan Tree Residences, it was the company’s first entry into the Americas and they didn’t hold back.
 Elaborate stonework, acres of hardwoods, and a private swimming pool at every villa are just the big and bold touches.
 Every detail down the line is carefully constructed.
 The architecture is dramatic but balanced, the service perfectly on pitch but friendly.

 The owners didn’t take any chances on the spa or their Thai restaurant however: they shipped well-trained masseuses and chefs over from their Phuket operations in Thailand.